Life reboot

 Another path I’m considering is to try to create a web application that is useful enough for a few thousand users to pay a few dollars a month.

-Actually, I have several such applications half-finished already.
-I started learning Spanish, I made a simple app that helped me a lot.
+I have several apps that are half-finished already.
+When I started learning Spanish, I made a simple app that helped me a lot.
 I made another one for analyzing training data, because I like to play with data, and apps like Strava don’t satisfy me.
-These are my “quick and dirty” solutions, but I could polish them up and turn them into user-friendly apps in a few weeks.
+These are my “quick and dirty” solutions, but I could polish them up and turn them into user-friendly apps in a few months.

-I tried to work on some pet projects before, but creating something after work isn’t easy, even if your job is not that hard.
-I admire people who have managed to do something like this, but it just didn’t work for me.
+I tried to work on some pet projects before, but creating something after work isn’t easy.
+I admire people who have managed to do something like this, but I couldn’t do it.

 Notion: the Swiss Army knife of productivity tools.
 Your ultimate solution for notes, tasks, team collaboration, and documentation.
 Check it out!